lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To zoom in if you find the text on a web page to small press :kbd:`control + +`.
 If you want to zoom out on the text or pictures press :kbd:`control + -`.
 To reset to the original zoom press :kbd:`control + 0`.

 If you want a menubar for firefox right click the tab bar and click the checkbox for menu bar.

+If you want to view your firefox prefrences you can type about:preferences into the address bar.
+To have your seession restored each time you restart firefox is on the general tab of firefox prefrences is to press restore previous session.
+The tabs section has a checkbox to open links in new tabs instead of new windows which is checked by default.
+If you want to switch to new tabs immediately check the When you open a link in new tab, switch to it immediately.

 Version
 ----------